ModuleTool/www/README.md

 + Network of Source-code management system

 Such component management tools are more important than the knowledge of hypermodularity.
+Here is a tool which bring us the power of serving open and hypermodular architecture

 ### Service-based component management tools